IBM-Bluemix-Docs/compare-comply/getting-started.md

 ## Step 1: Identify content
 {: #identify_content}

-Identify appropriate documents to analyze.
-Compare and Comply can analyze contractual documents that meet the criteria that are listed in [Supported input formats](/docs/services/compare-comply?topic=compare-comply-formats).
+Identify appropriate documents to analyze. {{site.data.keyword.cncshort}} can analyze contractual documents that meet the criteria that are listed in [Supported input formats](/docs/services/compare-comply?topic=compare-comply-formats).

 For the example in this tutorial, the file must be in PDF or a supported image format.